72squared/redpipe/docs/index.rst

 How Does it Work?
 -----------------
-*RedPipe* allows you to nest pipelines, attach callbacks, and get references to data before the pipeline executes.
+RedPipe gives you the ability to pipeline commands in a more natural way than the interface provided via `redis-py`.

+Some concepts sound complicated:

+* `nested pipelines <nested-pipelines.html>`_
+* `callbacks on pipeline execution <callbacks.html>`_
+* `futures for data prior to pipeline execution <futures.html>`_

+This documentation will explain all of these concepts and why they are important.

-All of these things together allow you to be able to build modular functions that can be combined with other pipelined functions.
+All of these things together allow you to build modular functions that can be combined with other pipelined functions.

-Pass a pipeline into multiple functions, collect the results from each function, and then execute the pipeline to hydrate those result objects with data.
+You will be able to pass a pipeline into multiple functions, collect the results from each function, and then execute the pipeline to hydrate those result objects with data.

 What do I Need to Know?
 -----------------------